benjaminion/upgrading-ethereum-book/src/book.md

 To get any Casper FFG reward at all, a validator's source vote must be correct.
 That is, it must agree with the history that the eventual canonical chain converges on.
 If the source vote is incorrect, then it's as if the validator has not voted at all and it receives a full penalty for missing both source and target.
 The rationale for this is that having a wrong source means that it was working on a different branch from the one that became canonical in the end.
 Thus its votes were competing with rather than supporting the consensus.

-To receive the source vote reward, the vote must be correct, and it must also be timely.
-If validator's vote is included in a block within five slots, then it receives the source vote reward, otherwise it receives a penalty of the same size.
+To receive the source vote reward, the source vote must be correct, and it must also be timely.
+If a validator's vote is included in a block within five slots, then it receives the source vote reward, otherwise it receives a penalty of the same size.
 There is some discussion of the reason for the five slot limit in the [Annotated Specification](/part2/incentives/rewards/#timeliness).

-To receive the target vote reward, the vote must be correct, and it must also be timely.
-If validator's vote is included in a block within thirty-two slots, then it receives the target vote reward, otherwise it receives a penalty of the same size.
+To receive the target vote reward, the target vote must be correct, and it must also be timely.
+If a validator's vote is included in a block within thirty-two slots, then it receives the target vote reward, otherwise it receives a penalty of the same size[^fn-deneb-change-to-target-inclusion-time].

+[^fn-deneb-change-to-target-inclusion-time]: This will [be changed](https://github.com/ethereum/consensus-specs/pull/3360) at the Deneb upgrade.
+Target votes for either the current or previous epoch will be valid, rather than expiring after 32 slots.

 The Annotated Spec has a [full matrix](/part2/incentives/penalties/#penalties-rewards-table) of rewards and penalties for the different degrees of correctness and timeliness of votes.